R-Juhasz/Achieve75/README.md

 As the project evolves, I plan to introduce even more features to enhance the user experience.
 These may include progress tracking, community support options, and tailored recommendations based on individual performance.

-Overall, "Achieve Seventy-Five" aims to empower users to not only complete the Hard 75 challenge but also to cultivate lasting habits that promote a healthier and more fulfilling lifestyle.
+Overall, Achieve75 aims to empower users to not only complete the Hard 75 challenge but also to cultivate lasting habits that promote a healthier and more fulfilling lifestyle.

 ![Screenshot_20241105_120439](https://github.com/user-attachments/assets/e1d3f794-9380-4df5-9023-6fa6041c479d)
 ![goal1](https://github.com/user-attachments/assets/3c1403f5-5ddb-422c-97f2-871244cee574)